macwinlin-studio/import-2.1.3/README.md

 This project can be run directly,but this project needs to install some necessary modules.

-You can use this code in the project save location:pip install -r wxPython
+You can use this code in the project save location:pip install wxPython

 Then open Python and run it.